The lactating mother/parent in hospital

 Mastitis & Breast Abscess

 For general information about making a diagnosis of mastitis, see the GP Infant Feeding Network page.
-The NICE Clinical Knowledge Summary makes it clear that both parent and infant should be admitted together if admission is indicated for mastitis or breast abscess, to allow continuation of breastfeeding as part of the treatment process.
-The parent should be advised to continue breastfeeding if possible (including from the affected breast).
-A breastfeeding specialist should be involved to assist in improving the infant's attachment to the breast, improving milk removal and preventing further nipple damage.
-If breastfeeding is too painful, or the infant refuses to breastfeed from the affected breast, the parent should be advised to express the milk (by hand or with a breast pump) until they are able to resume breastfeeding from that breast.
+The NICE Clinical Knowledge Summary makes it clear that both parent and infant should be admitted together if admission is indicated for mastitis or abscess, to allow continuation of breastfeeding/chestfeeding as part of the treatment process.
+The parent should be advised to continue breastfeeding/chestfeeding if possible (including from the affected breast/chest).
+A lactation specialist should be involved to assist in improving the infant's attachment to the breast/chest, improving milk removal and preventing further nipple damage.
+If breastfeeding/chestfeeding is too painful, or the infant refuses to feed from the affected side, the parent should be advised to express the milk (by hand or with a breast pump) until they are able to resume feeding from that side.

-The Academy of Breastfeeding Medicine has a protocol for breast masses, breast complaints and diagnostic breast imaging in the lactating person
+The Academy of Breastfeeding Medicine has a protocol for breast/lactating chest masses, complaints and diagnostic breast/chest imaging in the lactating person.

-Other breastfeeding problems presenting to the emergency department
+Other breastfeeding/chestfeeding problems presenting to the emergency department

-Parents may occasionally come to the Emergency Department with other breastfeeding related problems such as pain.
+Parents may occasionally come to the Emergency Department with other breastfeeding/chestfeeding related problems such as pain.
 See the NICE Clinical Knowledge Summary for more information.

 Admission for other reasons

 When a lactating parent is admitted to hospital for any reason, health professionals need to be aware of their specific needs.
-If breastfeeding ceases suddenly they will be at risk of pain and mastitis, particularly when the infant is exclusively breastfed.
-Where at all possible breastfeeding should be supported to continue with the help of an additional carer to take responsibility for the infant while the parent is unwell.
-Some NHS settings have policies that all breastfeeding parents should be supported to be admitted with their babies (join our facebook group to discuss this further).
+If breastfeeding/chestfeeding ceases suddenly they will be at risk of pain and mastitis, particularly when the infant is exclusively breastfed/chestfed.
+Where at all possible breastfeeding/chestfeeding should be supported to continue with the help of an additional carer to take responsibility for the infant while the parent is unwell.
+Some NHS settings have policies that all lactating parents should be supported to be admitted with their babies (join our facebook group to discuss this further).
 If this is not possible then expressing milk will reduce discomfort and risk of mastitis, as well as providing milk for the infant or child.

 We have a downloadable poster that may be helpful to educate staff on these issues.